KCALBELOH/Coolthingy/README.md

+An SFS mod

-#ASFSMOD Introduce Johns Solar System (Short for JSS, other name : Plane Change), a expanse galaxy with stars, and exoplanets, unique destinations, and many more!
+Introduce Johns Solar System (Short for JSS, other name : Plane Change), a expanse galaxy with stars, and exoplanets, unique destinations, and many more!

 How to insert: